fommil/fpmortals/manuscript/complete.md

 the implementations of algebras to team members while focusing on making business logic meet the requirements.

 Our application is highly dependent on timing and third party webservices.
 If this was a traditional OOP application, we'd create mocks for all the method calls, or test actors for the outgoing mailboxes.
 FP mocking is equivalent to providing an alternative implementation of dependency algebras.
-The algebras already isolate the parts of the system that need to be mocked --- everything else is pure.
+The algebras already isolate the parts of the system that need to be *mocked*, i.e. interpreted differently in the unit tests.

 We'll start with some test data